Average Weather at Ernest A. Love Field Arizona, United States

 To characterize how pleasant the weather is at Ernest A. Love Field throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Ernest A. Love Field for general outdoor tourist activities is from early June to late September, with a peak score in the last week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Ernest A. Love Field for general outdoor tourist activities is from early June to mid September, with a peak score in the last week of June.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Ernest A. Love Field for hot-weather activities is from mid June to early August, with a peak score in the first week of July.